retransmit/prism-docs/docs/webSocket/basics.md

 };
 ```

 So that's it.
 Prism offers a simple way for multiple backend services to talk to a client using a single connection.
+Read on for more details like authentication, dropping connections etc.